Richard Dunwoody

-Thomas Richard Dunwoody MBE (born 18 January 1964 in Belfast, Northern Ireland) is a retired British jockey in National Hunt racing.
-He was a three-time Champion Jockey.
+Thomas Richard Dunwoody MBE (born 18 January 1964) is a retired British National Hunt jockey.
+He was a three-time British Champion Jockey.
+He was the only jockey of his generation to win the Grand National, Cheltenham Gold Cup and Champion Hurdle.

 Racing career

-Dunwoody's race victories include the King George VI Chase four times - twice on Desert Orchid in 1989 and 1990 and twice on One Man in 1995 and 1996.
-He also won the 1986 and 1994 Grand Nationals on West Tip and Miinnehoma respectively, the 1988 Cheltenham Gold Cup on Charter Party and the Champion Hurdle on Kribensis.
-He received the Lester Award for "Jump Jockey of the Year" on five occasions and held the record for most career winners until Tony McCoy passed his total of 1874 winners in 2002.
+Dunwoody was born on 18 January 1964 in Belfast, Northern Ireland.
+His race victories include the 1986 and 1994 Grand Nationals on West Tip and Miinnehoma respectively, the 1988 Cheltenham Gold Cup on Charter Party and the Champion Hurdle on Kribensis.
+He won the Boxing Day King George VI Chase four times - twice on Desert Orchid in 1989 and 1990 and twice on One Man in 1995 and 1996.

+He received the Lester Award for "Jump Jockey of the Year" on five occasions.
+At the time his retirement in 1999, he held the record for most career winners (1874), until Tony McCoy passed his total in 2002.

+In March 1994 Dunwoody received a 14 day ban for deliberately obstructing his title rival Adrian Maguire's horse.
+This meant that Dunwoody missed the 1994 Cheltenham Festival.
+Despite this Dunwoody still became national hunt champion jockey at the end of the 1993/94 season.

 Charity work

 On 18 January 2008, it was reported that Dunwoody and American explorer Doug Stoup had reached the South Pole following a 48-day trek raising money for charity.
 Their route followed one which had previously been attempted by Ernest Shackleton and was both the first successful completion of that route on foot as well the first successfully completed new route to the South Pole in ten years.

 On 29 May 2009, Dunwoody started a 1000 Mile Challenge for charity and walked the same mile 1000 consecutive times in Newmarket for 1000 consecutive hours with the last mile up the home straight of Newmarket racecourse just before the Bunbury Cup on 10 July 2009.

 On 26 February 2017, Dunwoody embarked on a walk across Japan, covering a distance of 2,000 miles, to raise money for Sarcoma UK cancer charity.
 His trek, from Cape Sata on the southern tip of Kyushu to Cape Soya, the northernmost part of Hokkaido, took 101 days.